Kaiju Girl Caramelise: Publication

 Kaiju Girl Caramelise was also released in ebook format on Kadokawa Shoten's "Comic Walker" website.
 On November 18, 2018, North American publisher Yen Press announced at Anime NYC that they had licensed the series.
-The first English Language volume was released on June 25, 2019, with announced future dates for the other volumes.
+The first English language volume was released on June 25, 2019.

 Reception

 The English-language adaptation of Kaiju Girl Caramelise has received positive ratings: Rebecca Silverman from Anime News Network gave the first volume an overall "B+" rating, saying that the story works on "both metaphoric and literal levels".
 While Silverman also praised the "fun" art, she was critical of a few confusing pages and two of the characters.
 She called the volume overall an "enjoyable blend of adolescent metaphor".
 Sean Gaffney from "A Case Suitable for Treatment" called the first volume a "lot of fun", saying that the main character is intelligent and likeable.
 Gaffney goes on to say that he hoped the series would not go towards a "yuri" direction based on one of the character's actions, and that the series as a whole was fairly lighthearted, and "sweet in its own way".
 Brigid Alverson included the manga in a "Best of June 2019" grouping saying that the story is about a teen romance that "runs far, far off the rails".
 The first and second volume of Kaiju Girl Caramelise also made the 2020, and 2021 American Library Association's list of "Great Graphic Novels for Teens".